xarg/plugaru.org/source/_posts/kuku.md

 The above renders all your templates and generates the yaml manifests that are then applied using `kubectl apply`.

-You can find a couple of examples here: https://github.com/xarg/kuku/tree/master/examples
+You can find the source here: https://github.com/xarg/kuku/ And a couple of examples: https://github.com/xarg/kuku/tree/master/examples

 ## Conclusion